 If you’re a freelancer, we suggest signing up for TaxAct in January, as prices go up after that.

 Another advantage is that their downloadable software presents a great year-to-year value, as we pointed out earlier.

 As for the downsides of TaxAct, we can speak from experience when we say you probably won’t get a quick response from their customer service phone number.
 As we pointed out, the wait was almost two hours long.
 You have the option of getting a callback, but make sure you’re around your phone to pick it up.

 Also, their state tax prices are higher than TaxSlayer’s top tiers, which is an important thing to point out considering TaxAct and TaxSlayer are the budget tax filing options compared to the higher prices from H&R Block and TurboTax.

-If you feel like you need to do some more research before you decide which tax software is best for you, read through our guide to the best tax software of 2019.
+If you feel like you need to do some more research before you decide which tax software is best for you, read through our guide to the best tax software.
 In the guide, we do an expert analysis of the four tax sites we mentioned in this review.
 We also provide recommendations for which tax software is best for which types of taxpayers.